agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **INTERPRETATION**

 By the end of the lab, you should have all of the steps in the Galaxy que.
-Once they are all complete, using the Unicycler log and the BANDAGE plot to record the following stats and answer the following questions:
+Once they are all complete, using the Quast results and the BANDAGE plot to record the following stats and answer the following questions:

 * Total number of contigs:
 * Contig N50 (bp):